egeoffrey/egeoffrey-service-mqtt/README.md

   - Service configuration:
     - Mode 'push':
       - *topic**: the topic to subscribe (e.g. /sensors/in)
+      - *key*: the key of the JSON payload whose measure has to be extracted (e.g. temperature)
+      - *filter*: filter in only a subset of data based on conditions provided in the format key1=value1&key2=value2 (for JSON input only) (e.g. action=rotate_right)
     - Mode 'actuator':
       - *topic**: the topic to publish to (e.g. /sensors/out)
+      - *key*: send a JSON payload with the value set into the following attribute (e.g. state)
+      - *template*: send a custom payload with the placeholder %value% replaced by the actual value (e.g. {"warning": {"duration": 10, "mode": "%value%", "strobe": true}})

 ## Contribute